Incoming Radio: HanRongDa HRD-757

 1: In the state of receiving, lightly press the “+/-” to adjust the bits of the shuttle.
 After the bits flash, rotate the shuttle knob to choose a target frequency.

-Also, one cannot search for some text in the PDF manual; it’s using some weird character set; other parts can be searched.
+Also, one cannot search for some of the text in the PDF manual; it’s using some weird character set; other parts can be searched.

 It appears to be powered by an 18650 battery (included) and has backlit buttons (yea!).
+The manual doesn’t specify the battery.
 It has MP3 play, record and a flashlight.
 It adds a thermometer and a calendar.
 USB-C charging cable is included.

 Rambling